Sudanese conflict in South Kordofan and Blue Nile: July–August

-On 6 July JEM field commander announced that his forces were able to defeat an army battalion in a field near Heglieg, comprising fifty four members, arranged a trap for the army battalion, which was composed of nine Land Cruiser cars.
+On 6 July a JEM field commander announced that his forces were able to defeat an army battalion in a field near Heglig, comprising fifty four members, arranged a trap for the army battalion, which was composed of nine Land Cruisers.
 The head of the battalion was killed, along with two other soldiers.

 On 11 July, clashes were reported in Fula, South Kordofan.
-Sudanese Federal National Front claimed that their forces killed 20 government troops, and destroyed four of the seven Landcruisers, that carried the government troops.
+Sudanese Federal National Front claimed that their forces killed 20 Sudanese soldiers, and destroyed four of the seven Land Cruisers, that carried the Sudanese soldiers.
 Their spokesman said that they also seized fire arms and ammunition.
 The remainder of the government troops fled.

-Fighting continued after South Sudan gained independence on 9 July, though the Sudanese government insisted that order had been restored in South Kordofan proper.
+Fighting continued after South Sudan gained independence on 9 July, though the Sudanese government insisted that order had been restored in South Kordofan.

-A UN report leaked on 18 July documented alleged war crimes in South Kordofan, blaming both sides but reserving many of its heaviest accusations for the Sudanese government.
+A UN report leaked on 18 July documented alleged war crimes in South Kordofan, claiming that both sides targeted civilians but that the Sudanese government did so more severely with them being accused of "forced disappearances, targeting of UN staff and summary executions."
 The following day, UN Undersecretary-General for Humanitarian Affairs Valerie Amos called for an independent investigation into atrocities possibly committed during the conflict.
-Amos said the government of Sudan should lift its restrictions on access to the region.
-The alleged human rights abuses include "forced disappearances, targeting of UN staff and summary executions."
+Amos said the Government of Sudan should lift its restrictions on access to the region.

 Joint SPLM-N and JEM forces defeated government forces from 10 to 17 July in the Nuba Mountains.
 An army garrison in Al-Tais was captured by rebels.
-By the end, 150 government soldiers and 1 rebel were killed, considerable numbers of weaponry including light and heavy machine guns and artilleries, RBJ, AK47 and anti air craft missiles were captured by rebels.
+By the end, 150 government soldiers and 1 rebel were killed, considerable amounts of weaponry including light and heavy machine guns and artillery, RBJ, AK47 and anti air craft missiles were captured by rebels.
 Also 3 rebels were captured.

-However, a JEM leader among the militants captured was later sentenced to death by hanging, state-run media reported on 27 August.
+It was reported on 27 August that a JEM leader had been captured and sentenced to death by hanging.
 Around the same time, the Sudan Tribune reported that the SPLM-N, the JEM, and the Sudan Liberation Movement (SLM) had formed a tentative alliance to resist the federal government in Khartoum.